-- Use the resources of a legal library and online information sources to solve legal research problems and draft memoranda, briefs, and pleadings using proper legal format, grammar, and spelling. - Operate and maintain computer equipment and systems found in a law office.
+- Use the resources of a legal library and online information sources to solve legal research problems and draft memoranda, briefs, and pleadings using proper legal format, grammar, and spelling. - Operate and maintain computer equipment and systems found in a law office. - Demonstrate knowledge of legal terminology, principles, and procedures, and possess the skills necessary to apply that knowledge to fact patterns in a logical and coherent manner. - Comply with the ethical guidelines required of paralegals.

-- Demonstrate knowledge of legal terminology, principles, and procedures, and possess the skills necessary to apply that knowledge to fact patterns in a logical and coherent manner. - Comply with the ethical guidelines required of paralegals. - Use communication skills appropriate to the legal setting that demonstrate a firm knowledge of the mechanics of written and oral language. - Prepare a case for trial from filing the initial lawsuit through and including preparing oral arguments, client and witness testimony, and appellate documents. - Use the Internet to gather factual and legal information. - Relate a knowledge of human behavior necessary to carrying out the tasks of a paralegal under the supervision of a lawyer.
+- Use communication skills appropriate to the legal setting that demonstrate a firm knowledge of the mechanics of written and oral language. - Prepare a case for trial from filing the initial lawsuit through and including preparing oral arguments, client and witness testimony, and appellate documents. - Use the internet to gather factual and legal information. - Relate a knowledge of professional behavior necessary to carrying out the tasks of a paralegal under the supervision of a lawyer.

 In addition to the 37 credits of general education and elective requirements, students are required to take a core group of courses associated with their major to total 77 credits.
-In addition, LGS180, LGS220, and LGS310 are suggested prerequisite knowledge for this program of study.
+NOTE: LGS180, LGS220, and LGS310 are suggested prerequisite knowledge for this program of study.

-Paralegal Core Courses (40 Credits):
+Paralegal Core Courses - 40 credits

-Paralegalism
+LGS110 Paralegalism

-Principles of Legal Research
+LGS130 Principles of Legal Research

-Legal Research and Writing I
+LGS135 Legal Research and Writing I

-Civil Litigation I
+LGS140 Civil Litigation I

-Criminal Procedure
+LGS170 Criminal Procedure

-Contracts
+LGS200 Contracts

-Evidence
+LGS210 Evidence

-Civil Litigation II
+LGS230 Civil Litigation II

-Administrative Law
+LGS260 Administrative Law

-Criminal Law
+LGS265 Criminal Law

-Legal Research & Writing II
+LGS280 Legal Research & Writing II

-Internship Preparation & Medical Records
+LGS285 Internship Preparation & Medical Records

-LGS299 Internship for Paralegals STS300 Job Pursuit Seminar
+LGS299 Internship for Paralegals

+STS300 Job Pursuit Seminar

 The Associate in Applied Science degree in Physical Therapist Assistant (PTA) provides graduates with a thorough background in the rehabilitation of musculoskeletal and neuromuscular disorders while incorporating an understanding of the psychosocial aspects of disability.
-Physical therapist assistants, work with physical therapists in treating people with a wide range of physical and neuromuscular disorders.
+Physical therapist assistants work with physical therapists in treating people with a wide range of physical and neuromuscular disorders.
 At Central Penn, the incorporation of hands-on laboratory classes and clinical internships at area physical therapy facilities enable students to practice what is learned in the classroom.
 The Commission on Accreditation in Physical Therapy Education of the American Physical Therapy Association (CAPTE/APTA) accredits this program.
 Graduates of Central Penn's PTA program will be eligible to sit for the state physical therapist assistant licensing examination.

-- Provide physical therapy services under the direct supervision of a physical therapist in an ethical, safe, and effective manner. - Implement a treatment plan developed by a physical therapist. - Monitor patient status and effectively communicate any changes with the supervising therapist in a timely manner. - Perform appropriate measurement and assessment techniques to assist the supervising therapist in monitoring and modifying a patient's plan of care. - Teach patients, their family members and/or caregivers, and other healthcare providers how to safely and effectively perform selected treatment procedures and functional activities. - Practice with a high standard of ethical behavior and sensitivity for cultural and socioeconomic differences among individuals.
+- Provide physical therapy services under the direct supervision of a physical therapist in an ethical, safe, and effective manner. - Implement a treatment plan developed by a physical therapist. - Monitor patient status and effectively communicate any changes to the supervising therapist in a timely manner. - Perform appropriate measurement and assessment techniques to assist the supervising therapist in monitoring and modifying a patient's plan of care. - Teach patients, their family members and/or caregivers, and other healthcare providers how to safely and effectively perform selected treatment procedures and functional activities. - Practice with a high standard of ethical behavior and sensitivity for cultural and socioeconomic differences among individuals.